crgarcia12/electronics-homeassistant-lightscontroll/README.md

 * Removed low-v fuse.
 Having only one fuse is enough since PS has overcurrent protection and >4kV insulation
 * Muved screwes.
 Now it has one extra holding point
 * Expose GPIO12 and GPIO33 for any future feature
+* Reverted sensing, this allow to have capacitors to have a more constant reading

 ![board-schematics](PCB/schematics-v20/readme-media/board-schematics.svg)
 ![board-pcb](PCB/schematics-v20/readme-media/board-pcb.png)